 Lessen The Environmental Impact of Your Electronics

-1. Measure.
-Measure your usage with our handy energy use calculator.
-While consumer electronics typically account for just 12 to 15 percent of a home’s energy use, there are a number of ways to save money and reduce energy demand.
-In fact, studies have found that the more you understand your consumption, the less energy you’re likely to consume.
-And that starts with measuring your current usage.
-Home energy management devices can also reduce energy consumption significantly, so be sure to check with your local utility.
+.
+While consumer electronics account for just 12 percent of a home’s electricity usage, there are still a number of ways to reduce energy and save money.
+In fact, studies have found that the more you understand your consumption, the less energy you’re likely to use.

 Unplugging unused electronics and using new power strip